uyiqgyy/hello-world/README.md

 This is my first repository!
 I'm coming from Sichuan University.
-I plan to use it for my database project! unfortunately, we did not use it!
+I plan to use it for my database project!
+Unfortunately, we did not use it!
+Now I use sublime Text 2 to write something.